coda/packs-sdk/docs/index.md

 <div class="landing-item" markdown>
 ## :octicons-stopwatch-16: Build your first Pack in minutes.

-Using Coda's Pack Studio you can author, build, and deploy your Pack all from your browser.
+Using Coda's Pack Studio you can write, build, and deploy your Pack all from your browser.
 Nothing to download or install.

-Our templates and examples make it easy to get started, and in minutes you'll have built your first Pack and installed it in a doc.

 [Get started][get_started]{ .md-button .md-button--primary }

+Or for you power users, build a Pack using the `coda` command line tool on your [local machine][tutorial_cli], [GitHub :octicons-mark-github-16:][tutorial_github], [Gitpod :simple-gitpod:][tutorial_gitpod], or [Replit :simple-replit:][tutorial_replit].

 </div>

 <div class="landing-item" markdown>